Cally-P-cyber/chrome-regex-search/README.md

 💡 **Tip**: Use `.*?` for non-greedy matching in your regular expressions!
 Now whenever, you want to open the popup simply enter your custom command.

-## License

-Chrome Regex Search is under the MIT license.
-See the <a href="https://github.com/Cally-P-cyber/chrome-regex-search/blob/master/LICENSE">LICENSE</a> file for details.